psalaets/array-of-sunshine/README.md

 **3. Open `your-code.js`**

 Make the tests pass.
-You're done when they're all passing.
+You're done when they all pass.

 It's helpful to look at the test files while you work.
 They're in `tests/`.